Let’s be honest: the fastest way to kill your outreach is to look spammy.

 Invite hygiene

-- Send to people who are likely to know you or match your thesis.
+- Send invites to people who are likely to know you, or clearly match your lane.

 Why this matters